facebook/docusaurus/website/docs/deployment.md

 Once it finishes, the static files will be generated within the `build/` directory.

-You can deploy your site to static site hosting services such as [ZEIT Now](https://zeit.co/now), [GitHub Pages](https://pages.github.com/), [Netlify](https://www.netlify.com/), [Render](https://render.com/static-sites), and [Surge](https://surge.sh/help/getting-started-with-surge).
+You can deploy your site to static site hosting services such as [Vercel](https://vercel.com/), [GitHub Pages](https://pages.github.com/), [Netlify](https://www.netlify.com/), [Render](https://render.com/static-sites), and [Surge](https://surge.sh/help/getting-started-with-surge).
 Docusaurus sites are statically rendered so they work without JavaScript too!

 ## Deploying to GitHub Pages